 Mites can affect many pets, not only rabbits.
 Not only are they extra uncomfortable for the infested animal, but they can even pose a threat to your pet’s health.
 Because of this it is very important to deal with a mite infestation as soon as possible.

-There are a number of different mites that can live on your rabbits, ranging from ear mites to fur mites.
-Owners should be on the look-out for scratching, as well as for sores and brown material in the ears and white dandruff-like material in the coat.
-A vet will be able to deal with any of these problems, so don’t delay in seeking their advice - some of these parasites burrow into your pets’ skin and really hurt them.
+There are a number of different mite species that can live on your rabbits, ranging from ear mites to fur mites.
+You should be constantly on the look-out for scratching, as well as sores and brown material in the ears and white dandruff-like material in the coat.
+A vet will be able to deal with any of these problems easily, so don’t hesitate in seeking their advice.
+Some parasites burrow into your pets’ skin and really hurt them.